Being a Steward of the Dog

-1) Has a personal bond with all their dogs.
+a- Has a bond with their dogs

 HEALTH TESTING